 We begin each week with a morning gathering in the shared studio.
 Light snacks and an exchange of news, information, and perhaps a sharing of artistic intentions for the coming week will be the focus.
 The week will end in the same way on Friday, where the week’s work can be shared.
 Participation in these sessions is entirely voluntary and artists are under no obligation to “produce” or attend, however it is a wonderful time to share, and we encourage artists to spend some of their time with other members of the program.

-To participate in one of these residency programs, all artists, emerging and established alike, are invited to complete the application process.
+To participate in this residency program, all artists, emerging and established alike, are invited to complete the application process.
 The link to this application form is at the end of this page…scroll all the way to the bottom.
 There are no restrictions regarding the type of work produced during the residency, however the shared studio space is primarily set up for 2 dimensional artwork.
 The Retreat has been designed to allow participants to share a common experience with a small group of fellow artists, that encourages the exchange of ideas and work, while allowing the major focus to be private time for individual work and introspection.

 The retreat site-located at Pelican Spas-is a perfect place to enjoy this magical and creative time in a beautiful desert setting!

 Our retreat is located in the heart of the charming and artistic town of Truth or Consequences, NM, situated right in the middle of the historic Hot Springs District.
 Pelican Spas provides a soothing and creative atmosphere with an incredible collection of art, decorating each Suite and Studio as well as the private tub rooms, outdoor courtyards, community kitchen, class and conference rooms.
-T or C hosts many cafes and restaurants, a great brewery, bookstore, movie theatre, shops and galleries…all walking distance from our retreat site.
+T or C hosts many cafes and restaurants, a great brewery, movie theatre, shops and galleries…all walking distance from our retreat site.